-There are many ways to learn about the Christian faith.
-To state the obvious first, I would always recommend reading the Bible as a good start, and doing so prayerfully alone before God – it’s how I came to know the Lord (I spent the first seven years of my Christian life with just a New Testament and prayer before God – this was because to my knowledge there were no other Christians around, and back then there was no such thing as the internet; it provided some unusual blessings, but generally speaking Christians should meet ‘together’(Hebrews 10:25) if at all possible).
-Regarding the Bible, it’s best to use an accurate translation that you find easy to read.
+There are many ways to learn more about the Christian faith.
+First to state the obvious, I would always recommend reading the Bible as a good start, and doing so prayerfully alone before God – it’s how I came to know the Lord *.
+It’s best to use an accurate translation that you find easy to read.
 There are many available in modern English.
 Good bookshops, especially Christian bookshops, will have a selection to choose from.

 It’s not a good idea to start with Genesis and read through to the end as if the Bible were a novel.
 In fact it’s a collection of 66 smaller books not necessarily designed to be read in sequence.
 It’s probably best to start with some clearer, easier to understand ones first, before moving on to more obscure books.
 I would suggest reading John’s gospel first, where you will discover Jesus for who he really is, then perhaps one of Paul’s letters such as Philippians, where you will see New Testament Christianity in action.